Breach of Statutory Duty Lecture

 Consent

 Since workers consent to their employment, an employer might argue that their employees have consented to being put at risk.
 However, as a rule the courts will reject this argument - after all, it would be absurd for an employer to successfully argue that their employees consented to have their employer break the law.
 This principle can be seen to be in effect in Wheeler v New Merton Board Mills Ltd [1933] 2 KB 669.
 The defendants installed a new machine into their factory.
-The machine did not have proper safety guards attached to it, as it should have under the Factory and Workshops Act 1901.
+The machine did not have proper safety guards attached to it, as it should have under the Factory and Workshop Act 1901.
 Due to its unsafe state, the claimant was injured by the machine whilst working.
-The defendants argued that since the claimant had used the machine willingly, that a consent defence applied.
-The courts rejected this argument - it was impossible in law for an individual to consent to a breach of statute; particularly where the relationship concerned relationship between claimant and defendant was that of employee to employer.
+The defendants argued that since the claimant had used the machine willingly, a consent defence applied.
+The courts rejected this argument - it was impossible in law for an individual to consent to a breach of statute; particularly where the relationship between claimant and defendant was that of employee to employer.

-However, there exists a small exception to this rule - where the claimant is an employee, and they are holding their employer vicariously liable for a colleague’s breach of a statutory duty, then it will be possible to advance the defence.
+However, there exists a small exception to this rule - where the claimant is an employee, and they are holding their employer vicariously liable for a colleague's breach of a statutory duty, then it will be possible to advance the defence.
 This was the case in Imperial Chemical Industries Ltd v Shatwell [1965] AC 656.
 The claimants were two brothers employed as shotfirers (explosive experts) at a quarry.
 During the course of their work, they had to test a demolition circuit.
 The brothers had opted to use an outdated means of testing the circuit, which had the potential to set off the explosives earlier than intended.
 This method was outlawed by the statutory regulations which were in place.
 There was insufficient wire in place to allow them to test the circuit from the safety of a shelter.
-A third colleague had gone off to fetch more wire to allow test to be carried out in relative safety, but the brothers decided to go ahead anyway.
+A third colleague had gone off to fetch more wire to allow the test to be carried out in relative safety, but the brothers decided to go ahead anyway.
 The test went wrong, and both brothers were injured in the resulting explosion.
-Each brother claimed against the defendant (their employer) on the basis of vicarious liability (i.e. each claimant’s brother was 50% to blame for the incident, and as their employer, the defendant was vicariously liable).
+Each brother claimed against the defendant (their employer) on the basis of vicarious liability (i.e. each claimant's brother was 50% to blame for the incident, and as their employer, the defendant was vicariously liable).

 Thus, since the employer had not breached its statutory duty, and the only wrong attributable to it was via the mechanism of vicarious liability, the defendant was able to successfully argue consent as a defence.
 The claim thus failed.